merge/skulls/README.md

 Now you should be able to copy the image over to your Rasperry Pi and run the mentioned `flashrom` commands.
 One way to copy, is convertig it to ascii using `uuencode` (part of Debian's sharutils package) described below.
-Another way is of course using a USB Stick :)
+This is a very direct, shady and slow way to copy file.
+Another way is of course using a USB Stick or scp :) (but you need even more hardware or a network).

 		(convert)
 	host$ uuencode coreboot.rom coreboot.rom.ascii > coreboot.rom.ascii